sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982463 - Tsih Kolgimih.md

  19: 0x0079 [0x3D] CLEAR_BIT_FLAG_CONDITIONAL(target_work_offset=ExtData[1]->WorkLocal[0], bit_index_work_offset=6*, condition_work_offset=1*)
  20: 0x0080 [0x02] IF !(ExtData[1]->WorkLocal[0] == 126*) GOTO 0x008E
  21: 0x0088 [0x1D] PRINT_EVENT_MESSAGE(message_id=4694*)
-    → "The minstrel of melodies is my name,\u0007For a mere
-\u0006 gil I'd recall your past.\u0007But I find that you're lacking in cash or in fame,\u0007So until that time, my kind offer will last.\u007F1\u0000\u0007"
+    → "The minstrel of melodies is my name, For a mere $6 gil I'd recall your past.
+But I find that you're lacking in cash or in fame, So until that time, my kind offer will last."
  22: 0x008B [0x23] WAIT_FOR_DIALOG_INTERACTION
  23: 0x008C [0x21] END_EVENT
  24: 0x008D [0x00] END_REQSTACK()
  25: 0x008E [0x1D] PRINT_EVENT_MESSAGE(message_id=4693*)
-    → "The minstrel of melodies is my name,\u0007For a mere
-\u0006 gil I'll recall your past.\u0007Your stories of love, anger, triumph, and shame,\u0007The river of memories runs deep and vast.\u007F1\u0000\u0007"
+    → "The minstrel of melodies is my name, For a mere $6 gil I'll recall your past.
+Your stories of love, anger, triumph, and shame, The river of memories runs deep and vast."
  26: 0x0091 [0x23] WAIT_FOR_DIALOG_INTERACTION
  27: 0x0092 [0x02] IF !(ExtData[1]->WorkLocal[0] == 124*) GOTO 0x009D
  28: 0x009A [0x01] GOTO 0x00E4